 What we find remarkable here is that rather than the variable-length hours humanity has used for most of its history, Mathers is referring strictly to the consistent 60-minute hour that we know and love today, and furthermore refers specifically to the hours delineated on the face of a clock.

-For somebody like me who doesn’t use a sundial, this is an excellent conversion.
+For somebody like me who doesn’t use a sundial, this may look like an excellent conversion.
 However if we interpret Mathers’ midnight-to-midnight chart exactly as his notes dictate (i.e. the hour “6” actually means from 5a.m. to 6a.m.), then we find he made the mistake of assigning his angels an hour early (he has the day beginning at Lauds, when it actually begins at Prime; we’ll cover this later on).

 Lastly but not least, there is a diagram in Bodleian Library MS e.
 Mus.
 173, presented to us in Daniel Harm’s Of Angels, Demons, and Spirits, which gives yet another method of planetary hours: